Adam3852/Apple-BLE-Spam-for-OFW/README.md

 ## How to install it

 Download the FAP in Releases then copy the FAP to its respective apps/directory (Bluetooth) on your Flipper Zero device (using qFlipper or manually copying it to the SD)

+## For pre-beta 0.1.1 ONLY!

+Copy all the files in the zip to your applications_user folder by using qFlipper.